-An ecopreneur is an entrepreneur who takes responsibility for the impact that operating their business has on the environment.
-On the other hand, a social entrepreneur tackles social, cultural, or environmental issues through entrepreneurship.
+An ecopreneur is an entrepreneur (or intrapreneur/leader) focused on creating and selling environmentally-friendly products and services.
+On the other hand, a social entrepreneur a person who establishes an enterprise with the aim of solving social problems or effecting social change.
 Although they sound very similar, these two concepts are entirely different.
-One tries to minimize their business’ ecological footprint, whereas the other concretely tries to solve issues with their company.
+One tries to be generous with environmental impact, with a circular and systems view.
+The only way way the two may be the same is considering intersectionality within their company, although social entrepreneurs have a strong focus on addressing a variety of societal issues.
 In that case, is it possible for someone to be both an ecopreneur and a social entrepreneur?
 The answer is yes, and in this blog article, Natalie Festa, founder of Fair + Square, will tell us how making pocket squares made her life more impactful as an ecopreneur and social entrepreneur.

 What was the inspiration behind your company’s name?